pods-framework/pods/readme.txt

 We do have a community of Pods users and developers that hang out on Slack so you're sure to get an answer quickly.
 We answer our Forum questions once a week with follow-up during the week as we're prioritizing resources towards restructuring and improving our documentation.

-= I've found a Bug or I have a Feature Request =
+= Where do I report bugs or request features? =

-If you’ve uncovered a Bug or have a Feature Request, we kindly request you to create an Issue on our GitHub Repository at [https://github.com/pods-framework/pods/issues/new](https://github.com/pods-framework/pods/issues/new).
+If you’ve encountered a bug or have an idea for a new feature, we kindly request you to create an Issue on our GitHub Repository at [https://github.com/pods-framework/pods/issues/new](https://github.com/pods-framework/pods/issues/new).
 Please be very specific about what steps you did to create the issue you’re having and include any screenshots or other configuration parameters to help us recreate or isolate the issue.

 = Will Pods work with my Theme? =

 Most likely the answer is yes.
 We don't require any special CSS or display attributes to use Pods with your theme so you should have little to no difficulty showing your content in your theme.
 If you encounter any issues, contact your theme developer and ask them about their support for the standard WordPress theming functions and how to use [WordPress Template Hierarchy](https://wphierarchy.com) with their theme.

+== How can I translate Pods into my own language? ==

+Many thanks go out to the fine folks who have helped us translate the Pods plugin into many other languages.

+Join us in further translating the Pods interface at: [https://translate.wordpress.org/projects/wp-plugins/pods](https://translate.wordpress.org/projects/wp-plugins/pods)

+We are also available through our [Live Slack Chat](https://support.pods.io/chat/) to help our translators get started and to support them on the process.

+Are you looking to translate your Pods and Fields themselves?
+You'll want to enable the Translate Pods component from Pods Admin > Components.

 == Screenshots ==